forgottencow77/forgottencow/README.md

 # A Little About Me! 👋

 Hey there!
 I'm a freshman studying at Keio University's Faculty of Environment and Information Studies (SFC).
-I love creating games with Unity and Blender, and right now, I'm diving into developing a **multimodal, embodied general-purpose robot** using Python and C#.
+I love creating games with Unity and Blender, and right now, I'm diving into developing a **general-purpose robot** using Python and C#.
 I'm also part of the **Sociable Robotics Lab** at SFC.

 * 🎮 Making games with Unity and Blender
 * 🤖 Developing multimodal robots